catlogy1-new/The-truth-behind-Aphex-Twin-s-first-visit-to-Japan/index.md

 ### 3. Quick Japan vol.13 (April 25, 1997)
-In[ Quick Japan Vol.13] (https://www.ohtabooks.com/qj100/archives/013/ )(ISBN 4-87233-329-2), a subculture magazine published by Ohta Publishing in Japan, there is a record of a conversation with Aphex Twin (Richard D. James) and Yanmata EYE (known as "Yanmata Eye," an artist and musician), pages 88–90.
+In[Quick Japan Vol 13](https://www.ohtabooks.com/qj100/archives/013/ )(ISBN 4-87233-329-2), a subculture magazine published by Ohta Publishing in Japan, there is a record of a conversation with Aphex Twin (Richard D. James) and Yanmata EYE (known as "Yanmata Eye," an artist and musician), pages 88–90.

 QuickJapan Vol.13  has been converted to PDF—including the cover, back cover, table of contents, dated color live photos, and the Aphex Twin and Yanmata EYE interview on pages 88–90—and saved to the Internet Archive.